 Patient safety is always our top priority.
 We understand, given the current circumstances, you may be reluctant to seek medical assistance from hospitals or emergency departments.
 Your health and safety is essential.
 The District’s hospitals encourage you to receive the care you need.
-Delaying medical treatment could make your health situation worse and impact your ability to recovery.
+Delaying medical treatment could make your health situation worse and impact your ability to recover.

 Our hospitals have implemented a number of precautions to ensure a safe environment.
 The risk for patients contracting the virus is low because of the use of personal protective equipment and isolation practices.
 In addition, hospitals are: